 What are the dates and times of this year’s festival?

-The next festival is on Saturday and Sunday 1st and 2nd September 2018.
-The festival is open from 11am – 5pm each day.
+The dates for 2019 have not yet been confirmed.
+The most recent festival was held on Saturday and Sunday 1st and 2nd September 2018 from 11am – 5pm each day.

 Where does it take place?